Skip to content

 Troubleshooting

-"Not connected" error — Call the connect action first.
-The driver initializes but does not auto-connect.
+"Not connected" error — Either set autoConnect: true in the config, or call the connect action manually.
+The driver does not auto-connect by default.

 No messages arriving — Check that: